DevanshSoni/Jenkins_HomeWork/README.md

 This Repository is mainly focused on automating the job using Jenkins, <br>
 This repository contains two branches, One branch works for the production server and other branch works for the testing server <br>
-Here I've acheived the concept of Continous Integration and Continous Deployment using docker for launching a dedicated OS for <br>
-both the servers or branches.<br>
+Here I've acheived the concept of Continous Integration and Continous Deployment using docker for launching a dedicated OS for both the servers or branches.<br>
 <br>
 My Jenkins Contains three jobs :- <br>